 When it comes to the best fruits for you, apples seem to be the gold standard.
 I mean you've heard it before—an apple a day…yeah yeah, you know the rest.
 But how many calories, exactly, are in an apple—and is that staple your mom packed in your school lunch really that great for you?

+Well, it turns apples really do live up to the hype.
+Can you hear your mom saying, "I told you so?"
 When it comes to healthy snacks, it doesn’t get much better than apples.
 They’re loaded with vitamins, have a pretty long shelf life compared to other produce, and are super easy to pop into your bag on the go.
-“Apples are the second most consumed fruit, behind bananas, for a reason," says Alex Caspero, RD, author at Delish Knowledge.
+“Apples are the second most consumed fruit, behind bananas, for a reason," says Alex Caspero, registered dietitian and author at Delish Knowledge.
 "They are generally inexpensive, portable, healthy, and delicious.”